Last Updated: December 13, 2024

 Project Example

-While working for Symantec, before it became part of Gen Digital Inc., we launched a project management product called Guide Maker when Symantec was a general business software company.
-The purpose of the product was to develop expert project plans called Guides.
+While working for Symantec, which became known as a cybersecurity company and became part of Gen Digital Inc. and Broadcom, we launched a project management product called Guide Maker when Symantec was a general business software company.
+The product's purpose was to develop expert project plans called Guides.
 Project managers could open or run a Guide and then answer questions.
 Based on the answers, the software would generate a project plan that could then be exported to the leading software projects, including Microsoft Project.

-My job was to create several Guides that shipped with the product as examples of expert projects (Guides) a company might build for their project managers.
+My job was to create several Guides that were shipped with the product.
+These Guides were examples of expert projects (Guides) a company might build for its project managers.
 One of the Guides I made was for residential construction.

 A couple of years later, I consulted at this Atlanta manufacturing facility.
-My contact and I were talking over lunch, and I asked if he had looked at this Guide Maker product and if he had if he thought it might be worthwhile.
+My contact and I were talking over lunch, and I asked if he had looked at this Guide Maker product and if he thought it might be worthwhile.

 He told me he had looked at it and that he didn't think it was something they would find helpful.
 Then he said, "But I have an interesting story."
 He went on to tell me that he had inherited over a hundred acres in the north Georgia mountains.
-He felt very grateful for this beautiful land and wanted to build his dream home on the property, so he cut in a road to the building site and started talking with building contractors.
+He felt very grateful for this beautiful property and wanted to build his dream home, so he cut in a road to the building site and started talking with building contractors.

 After a while, he felt he wouldn't get the house he wanted for the money he had.
 This Guide Maker product had just come out, and he ran the residential building Guide I had written, answered a few questions, and generated a project plan.